SeongchunYang/renv_to_docker/README.md

 ### Packrat

-Packrat had a fatal flaw in everyday use; initialization took way too long.
+Packrat had a fatal flaw in everyday use; initialization takes way too long.
 This is also mentioned in the comparison notes seen [here](https://rstudio.github.io/renv/articles/renv.html#comparison-with-packrat-1);

 > renv no longer attempts to explicitly download and track R package source tarballs within your project.
 This was a frustrating default that operated under the assumption that you might later want to be able to restore a project’s private library without access to a CRAN repository.
 In practice, this is almost never the case, and the time spent downloading + storing the package sources seemed to outweigh the potential reproducibility benefits.